-I was surprised to see that Game Transfer Phenomena was featured in an episode of CSI: Cyber.
-In episode 11 (season 1) ‘Ghost in the machine’ Game Transfer Phenomena were more than mentioned.
+I was surprised to see that my research on Game Transfer Phenomena was featured in an episode of CSI: Cyber.
+In episode 11 (season 1) ‘Ghost in the machine’.

 As a dear friend expressed to me “science fiction often act as a metaphorical mirror of our collective perspective toward technology (-for good or for bad I must add), it is significant that GTP is appearing in this context”.

 In the first segment, this appears after the title sequence:

 “Game transfer phenomena – when gamers believe they can mimic the physical abilities of their online avatar in the real world.”
 (Please note that the definition used in the episode is the actual definition of GTP.)

 In the second segment, a gamer jumps from a roof thinking he can reach another roof, and the agents argue he was under the influence of GTP.

 In research about GTP gamers have reported thoughts and urges to do something as in the game in day-to-day context, but in most of the cases they have hold back their impulses.
 Resemblances of situations or physical objects simulated in the game appear to trigger many of the GTP experiences reported to date.
 Although, it is worth noticing, that acting out such an “extreme” behaviour is very rare.